Hyper-parameter Tuning for Adversarially Robust Models: Background and Related Work

 In the area of HPT for robust models, the work that is more closely related to ours is the study by Duesterwald et al.~\cite{hp_robust_ibm}.
 This work has investigated empirically the relations between the bounds on adversarial perturbations ($\epsilon$) and the model's accuracy/robustness.
-Further, it has shown that the ratio of clean/adversarial examples included in a batch (during AT) can have a positive impact on the model's quality and represents, as such, a key HP.
+Further, it showed that the ratio of clean/adversarial examples included in a batch (during AT) can have a positive impact on the model's quality and represents, as such, a key HP.
 Based on this finding, we incorporate this HP among the ones tested in our study.
-Differently from this prior work, we focus on i) quantifying the benefits of using different HPs during ST and AT, whereas Duesterwald et al.~\cite{hp_robust_ibm} considered only two HPs of the AT phase, and ii) exploiting the correlation between cheaper AT methods (like FGSM) to enhance the efficiency of multi-fidelity HPT algorithms. \if 0 Our work is also related to the study by Gupta et al.~\cite{delay_adv_train}, which evaluated the impact of having the AT phase preceded by an initial ST. This study has shown that the use of an initial ST phase normally helps improving model's quality, especially when a limited computational budget (e.g., GPU time or epochs) is available for training.
-Motivated by this result (which we verified to hold also for our models/datasets, see Fig.~\ref{xxxx}), we investigate
+Differently from that work, we focus on i) quantifying the benefits of using different HPs during ST and AT, and ii) exploiting the correlation between cheaper AT methods (such as FGSM) to enhance the efficiency of multi-fidelity HPT algorithms.

-However, our study considers a broader number of factors and in particular the possibility to use batches that contain both clean and adversarial data when doing AT.
-Based on our study, we advocate that both these ratios should be treated as hyper-parameters to be tuned depending on the application's needs.
-Further, we propose novel and efficient ways to explore the HP space in AT settings, namely taking advantage of cheap adversarial methods to assess the quality of given HP settings. }